RichardBradley/liquibase.github.com/apache_derby.md

 # Apache Derby #

-Apache Derby's can be downloaded here: http://db.apache.org/derby/derby_downloads.html
+Apache Derby can be downloaded here: [http://db.apache.org/derby/derby_downloads.html](http://db.apache.org/derby/derby_downloads.html)

-To use derby with liquibase you will need the following information:
+To use Derby with liquibase you will need the following information:

 **jars for the classpath:**
+ * derby.jar
-derby.jar derbyclient.jar
+ * derbyclient.jar

 **jdbc driver name:**
-org.apache.derby.jdbc.EmbeddedDriver
+ * org.apache.derby.jdbc.EmbeddedDriver

 **jdbc url:**
-jdbc:derby:DATABASENAME
+ * jdbc:derby:DATABASENAME

-Creating a database with derby, can be done with a tool called ij provided by derby.
+Creating a database with Derby can be done with a tool called "ij" provided by Derby, as well as other ways.

-(There are other ways as well though)
+{% highlight %}
 ij> CONNECT 'jdbc:derby:exampledb;create=true';
+{% endhighlight %}

-A run of liquibase with derby, having both derby jars and the an exampledb database folder in the current directory, could look like this:
+A run of liquibase with Derby, having both Derby jars and using the exampledb database folder in the current directory, could look like this:

-``
+{% highlight %}
-java -jar liquibase.jar --classpath=derby.jar:derbyclient.jar --driver=org.apache.derby.jdbc.EmbeddedDriver --url="jdbc:derby:exampledb" --changeLogFile=db-changelog.xml migrate
+java -jar liquibase.jar
-``
+  --classpath=derby.jar:derbyclient.jar
+  --driver=org.apache.derby.jdbc.EmbeddedDriver
+  --url="jdbc:derby:exampledb"
+  --changeLogFile=db-changelog.xml migrate
+{% endhighlight %}

-For further arguments you can pass to derby, please have a look at derby's documentation: http://db.apache.org/derby/manuals/index.html
+For further arguments you can pass to Derby, please have a look at Derby's documentation: [http://db.apache.org/derby/manuals/index.html](http://db.apache.org/derby/manuals/index.html)